Approximation, interpolation, and lifting on the unit ball: Norm-preserving lifting:

-It is curious to observe how two apparently independent results fit together, namely, the perturbation result of Rudin (Theorem \ref{Rudin inner existence}) and the characterization of lifting along the lines of perturbations in Theorem \ref{lift lemma}.
+It is interesting to observe how two seemingly independent results fit together, namely, the perturbation result of Rudin (Theorem \ref{Rudin inner existence}) and the characterization of lifting along the lines of perturbations in Corollary \ref{lift lemma}.